mr4tt/zotbot/README.md

 - [It's Nicky Case!](https://ncase.me) - i make shtuff for curious & playful peeps

 # misc_longform
+- [Burning out](https://www.interconnects.ai/p/burning-out) - The international AI industry's collective risk.

+- [The Driver’s Seat](https://www.newyorker.com/magazine/2015/02/02/drivers-seat) - Adam Gopnik reached middle age and still didn’t know how to drive.
+How hard could it be?

+- [Note to my slightly older self](https://yewjin.substack.com/p/note-to-my-slightly-older-self) - What Nobody Tells You About Mid-Career

 - [How to build a remarkable command palette](https://blog.superhuman.com/how-to-build-a-remarkable-command-palette/) - Command palettes are incredible tools: they're fast, versatile, and will transform users into power users!
 Tim Boucher explains how to build a truly remarkable command palette for your product...

 - [The Marriage Decision: Everything Forever or Nothing Ever Again](https://waitbutwhy.com/2016/09/marriage-decision.html) - We're forced to make a black-and-white, binary decision in the most important moment of our lives.
 Let's take a deep breath and figure this out together.